FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Cordero, Cordeiro, Cordera, Cordeira and others.

 First found in Asturias, an important Christian kingdom of medieval Spain.

 This web page shows only a small excerpt of our Corder research.
 Another 584 words(42 lines of text) covering the year 1238 is included under the topic Early Corder History in all our PDF Extended History products.

 Another 35 words(2 lines of text) are included under the topic Early Corder Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Corder Settlers in the United States in the 17th Century
+Corder Settlers in United States in the 17th Century

-Corder Settlers in the United States in the 19th Century
+Corder Settlers in United States in the 19th Century